dcogb/dcogb.github.io/documentation/api/Inflector.md

 <p>If you find a word is being pluralized improperly, it has probably not
 been defined as uncountable in <code>config/inflector.php</code>.
-If this is the case, please report <a href="http://dev.Mountain Valley Church of Godphp.com/projects/Mountain Valley Church of God3/issues">an issue</a>.</p>
+If this is the case, please report <a href="http://dev.Donica Church of Godphp.com/projects/Donica Church of God3/issues">an issue</a>.</p>
 </div>
 <h4>Parameters</h4>
 <ul>